 Gun control laws

 Democrats favor more gun control laws e.g. oppose the right to carry concealed weapons in public places.
 Republicans oppose gun control laws and are strong supporters of the Second Amendment (the right to bear arms) as well as the right to carry concealed weapons.

 Democrats support abortion rights and keeping elective abortions legal.
 Republicans believe abortions should not be legal and that Roe v.
 Wade should be overturned.
 Some Republicans go so far as to oppose the contraception mandate i.e. requiring employer-paid health insurance plans to cover contraception.

 A related point of divergence is embryonic stem cell research - Democrats support it while Republicans do not.

 Democrats tend to favor equal rights for gay and lesbian couples e.g. the right to get married and adopt children.
-Republicans believe that marriage should be between a man and a woman so they do not support gay marriage or allowing them to adopt children.
+Republicans believe that marriage should be defined as between a man and a woman so they do not support gay marriage, nor allowing gay couples to adopt children.